 Conclusion — What I’m going to do from now on

-What could happen is a transition between a candid, lifelike video and an obviously stylized still image.
+The next time I use animated profile photos as a presentation strategy, I will transition between a candid, lifelike video and an obviously stylized still image.
 For example, the video would be in full colour and would have the subject making a pose or action, but the still image is black and white and would have the subject doing a different pose/action.
 After the video is done playing, it can move out of the way to reveal a still portrait of the subject.